evkx/evkx.github.io/content/models/polestar/3/_index.md

 ---
 title: Polestar 3
 linktitle: 3
-description: See below for details of the different variants of Polestar 3
+description: "See below for details of the different variants of Polestar 3"
 weight: 30
 ---
 ## Polestar 3 Long Range Dual Motor Performance